polishCurl/CodingChallengesWithGtestAndGbench/README.md

 Each solution was unit-tested using the Google Test Framework (gtest) and Google benchmark.

-This project also demonstrates how to glue modern C++, gtest and Google benchmark using the Bazel build system.
+This project also demonstrates:
+1. How to glue modern C++, gtest and Google benchmark using the Bazel build system.
+2. How to generate code coverage reports using Bazel

 ## Prerequisites
 1. [Bazel](https://github.com/bazelbuild/bazel)
 2. [Google Test](https://github.com/google/googletest)
 3. [Google Bench](https://github.com/google/benchmark)
+4. gcov
+5. lcov

 # Example commands